-Shi'a Muslims, particularly those in Afghanistan, Bahrain, India, Iraq, Lebanon and Pakistan, may take part in remembrance parades or matam (matham).
-During matam, males gather in large groups on the streets to take part in ritual chest beating.
-In some areas, some participants also beat themselves with zanjir (metal chains fixed into handles), but this practice is controversial and has been banned by some civic and Islamic authorities.
+Shi'a Muslims, particularly those in Afghanistan, Bahrain, India, Iraq, Lebanon and Pakistan, take part in remembrance parades or matam (matham).
+During matam, men gather in large groups on the streets to take part in ritual chest beating.
+Some people also beat themselves with zanjir (metal chains fixed into handles), but this practice is controversial and has been banned by some civic and Islamic authorities.

 The Islamic New Year is a public holiday in places such as (but not exclusive to) India, Indonesia, Jordan, Malaysia, and the United Arab Emirates.
 It is not a nationwide public holiday in countries such as Australia, Canada, the United Kingdom or the United States.
 However, Islamic businesses and organizations may have altered opening hours and there may be some congestion around mosques, particularly in the evening and at night.

 A year lasts for about 354 days and consists of 12 months in the Islamic/Hijri calendar.
 As the first month of the year, Muharram known as the month of remembrance and it is believed to be the most sacred month.
 Muslims are not allowed to fight during Muharram.
 Some important Islamic historical events that happened during the month include:

 - The Battle of Karbala (currently in Iraq) in the year 680 CE, which enabled Husayn ibn Ali, a grandson of the Prophet Muhammed, and his army to enter the city on the first day of the month.

 - The restriction of Husayn ibn Ali's access to water on the seventh day.

 - The death of Husayn ibn Ali and his clan (Ahl al-Bayt) on the 10th day of the month.

 - Perpetual yearly calendar - make yearly calendar for any year

 - Perpetual monthly calendar - shows only one month at a time